0 - 62 mph Time

 The interior of the F8 Tributo boasts some comfort-focused enhancements over the 488 Pista.
 For the driver, there’s a smaller-diameter steering wheel, and there is a passenger display option for a new 7-inch touchscreen.
 The steering wheel also features some additional buttons to enhance its functionality, including hands-free phone operation.

 Unlike the 488 Pista, the F8 Tributo features the latest iteration of Ferrari’s Side Slip Angle Control and Dynamic Enhancer (FDE+) systems, which are designed to help even non-professional drivers enjoy the car’s drifting prowess in a controlled manner.
 Compared to the 488, the F8 Tributo also includes a variety of cosmetic differences, including rounded air vents (as opposed to the 388 Pista’s oblong vents) and round taillights.

 The F8 Tributo and 488 Pista are very similar vehicles, which makes sense given that Ferrari has stated that the Tributo is “a bridge to a new design language that will continue to emphasize Ferrari’s key characteristics of high performance and extreme aerodynamic efficiency.”
-Both will provide an incredible driving experience on the track as well as the highways from St. Louis to Indianapolis.
+Both will provide an incredible driving experience on the track as well as the highways from Indianapolis to Milwaukee.

 Want to own one of these models?
 Inquire by contacting Continental AutoSports Ferrari today — we may be based in Chicagoland, but we can help drivers throughout the United States acquire the Prancing Horse of their dreams.